ibnjunaid/node-geojson/README.md

             locality : "XYZ"
         }
     }
-    //  Update all features matching query
+    //  Update features matching query
-    // by adding update doc to each feature. geodata.Update(update : Query, query : Query)
+    // by adding properties from update Object to each feature. geodata.Update(update : Query, query : Query)

     //  Update all features in the FeatureCollection, when only update is passed